mei-shred/vest-investor-memo.github.io/index.md

 ## Why Now?
 1. Gen AI capabilities enable sophisticated portfolio management without the need for Humans.
 2. Exponential growth in retail investors and average investment amounts in India
    - Grew from 40 to 151 million investing accounts in 4 years; 51 million added last year.
-This is still only 10% peneteration.
+This is still only 10% penetration.
    - HENRY Investors growing at 3x the average rate.
 3. Shift towards direct code investing (46% since 2015)
 4. Regulatory changes (SEBI circular on brokerage fees) disrupting zero cost brokerage models.